Dave-Senn/ConfigurationPlaceholders/README.md

 new ConfigurationPlaceholderResolver()
 ```

-In this example `LocalDb` is build based on other values in `appsettings.json`:
+In this example `LocalDb` is built based on other values in `appsettings.json`:
 ```json
 {
   "Lookup": {